 He first hosted the show in 1981 and remained until 2001, winning fans including the Burmese pro-democracy leader Aung San Suu Kyi, who said it had given her a lifeline during more than two decades of house arrest.

-The 68-year-old star is accused of 13 counts of indecent assault and one of sexual assault, alleged to have taken place between 1976 and 2008.
+At a trial earlier this year the star, who is now 69, was cleared of 12 counts of indecent assault, alleged to have taken place between 1976 and 2008.